SoniaRuiz/coexp-website/README.md

 ## Getting Started

-CoExp Website is fully working and can be reached following [this link](https://rytenlab.com/coexp/).
+CoExp Web Application is fully working and can be reached following [this link](https://rytenlab.com/coexp/).

 ## Built With